Creating Advocates for Social Change

 Each year, the KHC hosts students from across the Queensborough Community College (QCC) campus who come to learn about and engage with the complex historical and social lessons connected to the Center’s exhibits and activities.
 Through public programs and the Center’s annual NEH Colloquia Series, students are provided with the opportunity to discuss the Holocaust, hate crimes, genocide, and mass atrocity through open dialogue.

 Each semester, the KHC offers three fellowship opportunities to QCC students.
 Students can apply to the following courses: KHC/CERRU Undoing Bias, NEH Complicity & Collaboration During the Holocaust, or Project-Based Fellowships.Learn more

 The KHC also provides a unique service to QCC students by providing both paid/unpaid internships.
 These internships provide opportunities for students across the disciplines interested in fighting intolerance and discrimination.Learn more

 KHC/NEH Colloquium Series

-Programming includes annual colloquia on global human rights and mass atrocity issues designed and led by College faculty.
-These events are designed to engage Queensborough’s diverse student population and the surrounding communities.
+Programming includes annual colloquia on global human rights and mass atrocity issues designed and led by College faculty to engage Queensborough’s diverse student population and the surrounding communities.
 Featured events include lectures on thematic issues of refugees, migration and displacement; LGBT and gender; peacekeeping and the United Nations, and more.